bakerlisa/JAVA/README.md

 # JAVA

-☕ Welcom to my JAva folder!
+☕ Welcom to my Java folder!
 A majority of this langaues learning, notes and projects are here!
 Enjoy

 Languages/Technologies: Java, Spring, Sprinboot, JS, CSS, HTML